-Finns head to the polls to pick new president
+Stubb set to win first round of Finland’s presidential election

 “He is experienced in foreign politics and is known for generally acting smart, unlike some other candidates.”

 Finland’s admission to NATO last year also drew threats of “countermeasures” from its much larger neighbour Russia.

 In December, Finland closed its entire border with Russia to passenger traffic in response to a surge in migrants trying to cross.
 Moscow denied Finnish charges it was sending the migrants there.

-At a televised press conference on Thursday, Stubb said Finland is in a situation now where “Russia and especially [Russian President] Vladimir Putin is using humans as a weapon.”

-“It’s a migrant issue, it’s a ruthless, cynical measure.
-And in that case, we have to put Finland’s security first,” he added.

 The new Finnish president will replace 75-year-old incumbent Sauli Niinisto, who is required to step down after two six-year terms in office.